Iain Duncan Smith: Cameron majority government

 In August 2015, Duncan Smith was criticised after the DWP admitted publishing fake testimonies of claimants enjoying their benefits cuts.
-Later the same month, publication of statistics showed 2,380 people died in a 3-year period shortly after a work capability assessment declared them fit for work leading Jeremy Corbyn to call for Duncan Smith's resignation.
+Later the same month, publication of statistics showed 2,380 people died in a 3-year period shortly after a work capability assessment declared them fit for work.
+This led to Jeremy Corbyn calling for Duncan Smith's resignation.
 At the 2015 Conservative Party conference, Duncan Smith said to the sick and disabled "With our help, you'll work your way out of poverty" while criticising the current system, which he said "makes doctors ask a simplistic question: are you too sick to work at all?
 If the answer is yes, they're signed off work – perhaps for ever."

 In March 2016, Duncan Smith unexpectedly resigned from the Cabinet.
 He stated that he was unable to accept the government's planned cuts to disability benefits.
 He later launched an attack on the "government's austerity programme for balancing the books on the backs of the poor and vulnerable", describing this as divisive and "deeply unfair", and adding: "It is in danger of drifting in a direction that divides society rather than unites it."